AdobeDocs/experience-manager-assets-essentials.en/help/my-workspace.md

 ---
 # My Workspace for Assets {#my-workspace}

-Assets now includes a customizable workspace that provides customizable widgets for convenient access to key areas of the Assets user interface and information that is most relevant to the user.
+Assets now includes a customizable workspace that provides widgets for convenient access to key areas of the Assets user interface and information that is most relevant to you.
 This page serves as a one-stop solution to provide an overview of your work items and to give quick access to key workflows.
-With more convenient access to these options users can their efficiency and content velocity.
+More convenient access to these options increases your efficiency and content velocity.

 You can access My Workspace by clicking **[!UICONTROL My Workspace]** from the items available in the left navigation pane.
-My Workspace includes a variety of widgets that show New features coming soon, Insights, Tasks, and Content widgets (NOTE: Insights is only visible to administrators).
+My Workspace includes a variety of widgets that show New features coming soon, Insights, Tasks, and Content widgets.
 You can configure how these widgets are displayed in your Workspace based on your preferences.

+>[!NOTE]
+>
+>Insights widget is only visible to administrators.

 **New features coming soon**